Palks-Studio/billing-system/README.md

 ## Overview

-Billing System is a suite of three interconnected billing tools accessible from a unified interface.
+Billing System is a suite of four interconnected billing tools accessible from a unified interface.
 It covers the full lifecycle of a service engagement: from quote generation to invoice settlement, including electronic signature and structured archiving.

 The system is designed to be deployed directly on the client's server, on a standard Apache hosting environment with PHP 8.x and Composer.
 It requires no database, no third-party service, and no subscription.